Print

 (Sydney, Australia)

-Prior to her current role, Daisy Shu was an instructor at Harvard Medical School.
+Prior to her current role, Daisy Shu, PhD, was an instructor at Harvard Medical School.
 Her research explores the molecular mechanisms driving age-related macular degeneration (AMD).
 Shu is vice-president of the International Society for Eye Research (ISER) and serves on ARVO's Women in Eye and Vision Research (WEAVR) leadership committee.
-She is also a recipient of the ARVO Advocacy Award and is an alumni of the ARVO Science Communication Training Fellowship.
+She is also a recipient of the ARVO Emerging Advocate Award and is an alumni of the ARVO Science Communication Training Fellowship.
 Shu is a co-host of the podcast, Behind our Science.

 Table I